Effective as of 29 June 2023

-These tables set out the categories of personal data we collect and use.
+These tables set out the categories of personal data we collect from you.
 You can also watch our video about Personal Data at Spotify.

 |Collected when you sign up for the Spotify Service or when you update your account|

 |User Data||Personal data that we need to create your Spotify account and that enables you to use the Spotify Service.

 The type of data collected and used depends on the type of Service Option you have.
 It also depends on how you create your account, the country you are in, and if you use third party services to sign in.
 This may include your:

 We receive some of this data from you e.g. from the sign up form or account page.

 We also collect some of this data from your device e.g. country or region.
 For more information about how we collect and use this data, see ‘Your general (non-precise) location’ in the Usage Data category.

 |Street Address Data||We may ask for and process your street address for the following reasons:

 In some cases, we may use a third party application to help you verify your address, such as Google Maps.

 |Collected through your use of the Spotify Service|

 ||Personal data collected and processed about you when you’re accessing or using the Spotify Service.

 There are a few types of information this includes, listed in the following sections.

 Information about how you use Spotify

 Your general (non-precise) location

 Your general location includes country, region or state.
 We may learn this from technical data (e.g. your IP address, language setting of your device) or payment currency.